mariahnorell/website/content/publications/performance/index.md

 publication: "Radford Articles"
 publication_short: ""

-abstract: With a focus on pay for performance, we examined whether companies with five performance ratings distribute their merit budget differently compared to firms with fewer ratings.
+abstract: Examined whether companies with five performance ratings distribute their merit budget differently compared to firms with fewer ratings.

 # Summary.
 An optional shortened abstract.
-summary: With a focus on pay for performance, we examined whether companies with five performance ratings distribute their merit budget differently compared to firms with fewer ratings.
+# summary: With a focus on pay for performance, we examined whether companies with five performance ratings distribute their merit budget differently compared to firms with fewer ratings.

 # tags:
 # - Source Themes